Before HIV exposure - Use PrEP

-PEP, that comes into the picture after a possible HIV exposure has happened, must be started within 72 hours (three days) of such exposure, sooner if possible.
-Longer the delay in taking PEP medicine after possible exposure, lower is the effectiveness of this medication.
+PEP, which comes into the picture after a possible HIV exposure has happened, must be started within 72 hours (three days) of such exposure, sooner if possible.
+The longer the delay in taking PEP medicine after possible exposure, the lower the effectiveness of this medication.

 However, if you are unable to access PEP within 72 hours of exposure, do not panic.
-Say more than a week has passed since the exposure occurred, it is still worth seeking visiting a health professional to see what your options are.
+Say more than a week has passed since the exposure occurred, it is still worth seeking to visit a health professional to see what your options are.

 PEP success rate